 Australia Day is also an opportunity for all Australians to affirm their commitment to Australia by taking part in an Australian citizenship affirmation ceremony.
 These ceremonies may be part of a citizenship ceremony or other community function.

 Australia Day 2013

-Australia Day celebrations in 2013 saw around 17 000 people from 145 countries became Australian citizens across the nation.
+Australia Day celebrations in 2013 saw about 17 000 people from 145 countries become Australian citizens across the nation.

-Along the banks of Lake Burley Griffin in Canberra, Prime Minister Julia Gillard MP conferred Australian citizenship on 21 people at a special ceremony which was televised live on the ABC.
+Along the banks of Lake Burley Griffin in Canberra, the special ceremony was televised live on the ABC.
 The Governor General, Her Excellency Ms Quentin Bryce AC CVO, led the new citizens and Australia Day crowd in a moving Australian citizenship affirmation ceremony.

 Australian of the Year Awards